Applications are now Open for Academic Year 2021-2022

 - Individuals with dual U.S. citizenship or permanent resident status.

-Appropriate candidates will be drawn from the following eligible fields:
+Fields of Study: Appropriate Liberian candidates will be drawn from the following eligible fields:

 - Agricultural Development